 - Religious Delusions – Thinking that you have a special relationship with a deity (i.e. God) or that you are possessed by demons.

-- Grandiose Delusions – Thinking that you’re a major player on the world stage (i.e. a politician or celebrity).
+- Grandiose Delusions – Thinking you’re a major player on the world stage (i.e. a politician or celebrity).

 - Visual – When you see lights, objects, people, and patterns, that aren’t really there.
 For example, you may see a loved one who is no longer alive.

 - Olfactory and Gustatory – Depending on whether a smell is good or bad, you experience an unreasonable reaction.
-For example, you may not eat a food that smells bad as you believe it’s poisoned.
+For example, you may not eat food that smells bad as you believe it’s poisoned.

 - Tactile – When you feel things moving on your body (such as insects or hands).